neonmik/Wave-Machine-Firmware/README.md

         + USB-MIDI is now functional!

     + Filter:
+        + Added a switch for direction of envelope.
         + Bugfix: Filter now releases properly (depending on mode).
 Was underflowing when adding more notes than polyphony then releasing.
         + Bugfix - Arp & Filter/Mod Envelope now have an option to be MONO or POLY, this allows the envelope to open slowly up on a playing Arp, or fire for every note.
         + Improved Envelope output for highpass control of cutoff - it now applies the envlope downwards.